Paradox Development Studio: History

 PDS is based on the heritage of the Swedish board game company Target Games, and has been a game developer of PC-focused grand strategy games since 1995, including the Europa Universalis, Hearts of Iron, Victoria, Crusader Kings, Stellaris, and Imperator series.
 The company continued to create PC games and in 1999, the company was divided into two separate entities: Paradox Interactive, which focused on creating grand strategy games for PC, and Paradox Entertainment, which focused on creating board and role-playing games.

 In January 2012, the company divided yet again into two studios, becoming Paradox Interactive and Paradox Development Studio.
 Paradox Interactive became the game publisher focused on PC games of various genres and Paradox Development Studio became the game development studio focused on grand strategy games.

 The game development studio was one of the first video game developers to create games in the grand strategy genre, and most of the games the studio has developed fall into that category.
 Grand strategy games are strategy games that usually cover the entire world map and include elements such as economy, diplomacy and warfare.

 Studios

-In 2021, Paradox Development Studio has reorganized and split into five internal development teams, with each one handling one of the Paradox's own IPs.